DJBenson/b4rngsdocs/docs/faqs.md

 ## What equipment gets installed at my property?

 B4RN will install a small box on the outside wall of your house.
-This box has different names, but it's basically the point where your home connects to the B4RN network.
+This box is known as a CCE – Customer Connection Enclosure, it's basically the point where your home connects to the B4RN network.
 They will drill a small hole in the wall to connect this box to the inside of your home.

 ![image](https://gist.github.com/user-attachments/assets/4ece1591-7f00-4b20-97e8-adcfbe5f7c16)

-Inside your home, a socket is installed, similar to a "master socket," where you plug in the B4RN router.
+Inside your home, a socket is installed, similar to a "master socket" (known as a FWO – Fibre Wall Outlet)  where you plug in the B4RN router.
 This router then provides you with a WiFi signal and has sockets on the back for plugging in other devices like computers.

 ![image](https://gist.github.com/user-attachments/assets/c5e1bc50-5d45-4149-b891-0a926863fd1a)